bnzk/fabric-bnzk/README.md

     'db': [server],
 }

+env.build_put_webpack = True  # default: True. build and put the frontend assets during deploy? not needed if you
+  # have your assets in version control, or if your assets are built within django/libsass/etc.
 env.is_python3 = True  # default: True. legacy setting ;-)
 env.sites = ('{{ project_name }}', 'another_site', )  # default: (env.project_name, ). django sites
   # (from sites framework) to be run